-SECTION 69.
-Section 8-7.5, Revised Ordinances of Honolulu 1990 ("Certain property dedicated for residential use"), is amended by amending subsections (a), (b), (c), and (d) to read as follows:
+SECTION 75.
+Section 8-7.5, Revised Ordinances of Honolulu 2021 ("Certain property dedicated for residential use"), is amended by amending subsections (a) and (b) to read as follows:

-"(a) [As used in this section:] For the purposes of this section, the following definitions apply unless the context clearly indicates or requires a different meaning.
+"(a) For the purposes of this section, the following definitions apply unless the context clearly indicates or requires a different meaning.

-"Apartment building" means a [multi-family] multi-unit dwelling that is situated on a single parcel, which parcel is not subdivided into condominium units.
+Apartment Building.
+A [multi-family] multi-unit dwelling that is situated on a single parcel, which parcel is not subdivided into condominium units.

-"Condominium unit" is a dwelling or lodging unit that is part of a condominium property regime established pursuant to [HRS Chapter 514A and/or 514B.] the State of Hawaii Condominium Property Act.
+Condominium Parking Unit.
+A unit that is a part of a condominium property regime established pursuant to [HRS Chapter 514A and/or 514B] the State Condominium Property Act described as a parking stall.

-"Condominium parking unit" is a unit that is a part of a condominium property regime established pursuant to [HRS Chapter 514A and/or 514B] the State of Hawaii Condominium Property Act described as a parking stall.
+Condominium Storage Unit.
+A unit that is a part of a condominium property regime established pursuant to [HRS Chapter 514A or 514B] the State Condominium Property Act described as a storage space.

-"Condominium storage unit" is a unit that is a part of a condominium property regime established pursuant to [HRS Chapter 514A and/or 514B] the State of Hawaii Condominium Property Act described as a storage space.
+Condominium Unit.
+A dwelling or lodging unit that is part of a condominium property regime established pursuant to [HRS Chapter 514A or 514B.] the State Condominium Property Act.

-["Detached dwelling" is as defined in Section 21-10.1.]
+[Detached Dwelling.
+Has the same meaning as defined in § 21-10.1.]

-"Dwelling unit" is as defined in Section 21-10.1.
+Dwelling Unit.
+Has the same meaning as defined in § 21-10.1.

-"Lodging unit" is as defined in Section 21-10.1.
+Lodging Unit.
+Has the same meaning as defined in § 21-10.1.

-["Multi-family dwelling means a building containing three or more dwelling or lodging units,] "Multi-unit dwelling" is as defined in Section 21-10.1, which is not a hotel.
+[Multi-Family Dwelling.
+A building containing three or more dwelling or lodging units,] Multi-Unit Dwelling.
+Has the same meaning as defined in § 21-10.1, which is not a hotel.

-"Owner" means a person who is the fee simple owner of real property, or who is the lessee of real property whose lease term extends at least five years from the date of the petition.
+Owner.
+A person who is the fee simple owner of real property, or who is the lessee of real property whose lease term extends at least five years from the date of the petition.

-"Residential use" means the actual use of a dwelling unit or lodging unit as a residence:
+Residential Use.
+The actual use of a dwelling unit or lodging unit as a residence:

-- (1) [by] By occupants for compensation for periods of [30] 90 or more consecutive days; - (2) [by] By the unit owner personally; or
+- (1) By occupants for compensation for periods of [30] 90 or more consecutive days; - (2) By the unit owner personally; or - (3) By the unit owner's guest(s) without compensation.

-(3) [by] By the unit owner's guest(s) without compensation.
-For purposes of this definition, compensation includes, but is not limited to, monetary payment, services or labor of employees.
+For purposes of this definition, compensation includes but is not limited to monetary payment, services or labor of employees.
 Residential use specifically excludes the use of the unit as a transient vacation unit or [for time sharing.] timeshare.

-For purposes of this dedication, residential use shall include the use of the dwelling unit as a group living facility, a boarding facility, or as special needs housing for the elderly.
+For purposes of this dedication, residential use shall include the use of the dwelling unit [as a] for large and small group living [facility, a boarding facility, or as special needs housing for the elderly].

-- (b) The owner of a parcel may dedicate the parcel for residential use and have the property classified as residential and assessed at its value in residential use, provided that the property: - (1) Is within an apartment, apartment mixed use, resort, business, business mixed use, industrial, or industrial mixed use [district;] zoning districts; or if it is in the Waikiki special district, is zoned apartment mixed use subprecinct, resort mixed use precinct, or resort-commercial precinct; or is in a transit-oriented development zone pursuant to Section 21-9.100; - (2) Is used exclusively for residential use, except that a portion of the property may be used for nonprofit purposes pursuant to Section 8-10.10; and - (3) [The parcel is] (A) Is improved with one or more [detached dwellings,] dwelling units as defined in Section 21-10.1, or with one or more apartment buildings, or with both [dwellings] dwelling units and apartment buildings; or - (B) Is a condominium unit that is legally permitted for multiple uses including residential use and is actually and exclusively used as a residence, or [(4) A] a condominium parking unit or a condominium storage unit that is used in conjunction with a unit in residential use within the project. - (c) The owner of real property who wishes to dedicate such property for residential use and have the property assessed at its value in residential use according to subsection (b) shall petition the director and declare in such petition that if the petition is approved, the owner shall meet the applicable requirements of subsection (b) pertaining to the property.
+- (b) The owner of a parcel may dedicate the parcel for residential use and have the property classified as residential and assessed at its value in residential use[,]; provided that the property: - (1) Is within an apartment, apartment mixed\use, resort, business, business mixed\use, industrial, or industrial mixed\use [district;] zoning districts; or if it is in the Waikiki special district, is zoned apartment mixed\use subprecinct, resort mixed\use precinct, or resort-commercial precinct; or is in a transit-oriented development zone pursuant to § 21-9.100; - (2) Is used exclusively for residential use, except that a portion of the property may be used for nonprofit purposes pursuant to § 8-10.9; and - (3) [The parcel is] (A) Is improved with one or more [detached dwellings,] dwelling units as defined in § 21-10.1, or with one or more apartment buildings, or with both [dwellings] dwelling units and apartment buildings; or - (B) [is] Is a condominium unit that is legally permitted for multiple uses including residential use and is actually and exclusively used as a residence, or [(4)A] a condominium parking unit or a condominium storage unit that is used in conjunction with a unit in residential use within the project."